 The classic series of Doctor Who has always been lovingly derided for its lack of quality visual effects.

-However within this, an irony exists, in that – Who actually pushed the boundaries of what was possible on television and pioneered or created new technologies.
+However within this, an paradox exists, in that; Doctor Who actually pushed the boundaries of what was possible on television and pioneered or created new technologies, along the way.

 The unique opening time-tunnel effect was created by feeding a camera image back through the same camera, creating feedback – known as “howling”.

 When the show began in 1963, the cutting/editing one scene into another was the height of the options available to production staff.
 So the show concentrated on producing detailed and quality modelwork effects instead.